TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 ## Adding IdentityServer to a web application

-In order for an ASP.NET Core web application to use IdentityServer 4, it must be added to the web application\'s Visual Studio solution.
+In order for an ASP.NET Core web application to use IdentityServer 4, it must be added to the web application's Visual Studio solution.
 For more information, see [Setup and Overview](https://identityserver4.readthedocs.io/en/release/quickstarts/0_overview.html) in the IdentityServer documentation.

-Once IdentityServer is included in the web application\'s Visual Studio solution, it must be added to the web application\'s HTTP request processing pipeline, so that it can serve requests to OpenID Connect and OAuth 2.0 endpoints.
-This is achieved in the Configure method in the web application\'s Startup class, as demonstrated in the following code
+Once IdentityServer is included in the web application's Visual Studio solution, it must be added to the web application's HTTP request processing pipeline, so that it can serve requests to OpenID Connect and OAuth 2.0 endpoints.
+This is achieved in the Configure method in the web application's Startup class, as demonstrated in the following code
 example:

 public void Configure(\